 Airway invasive aspergillosis

-Airway invasive aspergillosis refers to a form of invasive aspergillosis that affects the airways as the major or only feature.
+Airway invasive aspergillosis, also known as Aspergillus bronchopneumonia or bronchopneumonic aspergillosis, refers to a form of invasive aspergillosis that affects the airways as the major or only feature.

-It is histologically characterised by the presence of Aspergillus organisms deep to the airway basement membrane 1.
+It is histologically characterized by the presence of Aspergillus organisms deep to the airway basement membrane 1.

-- multiple nodular plaques: invades adjacent tissues and may lead to broncho-oesophageal and fatal haemorrhage from bronchoarterial fistulation
+multiple nodular plaques: invades adjacent tissues and may lead to broncho-esophageal and fatal hemorrhage from bronchoarterial fistulation

 The imaging spectrum is variable, depending on whether is it an obstructive tracheobronchitis, bronchiolitis or bronchopneumonia: